JohannesPosch/cmake-dict/README.md

 In this example, the variable **username_var** will hold the value **"john_doe"**, and the message **Username: john_doe** will be printed.

 ### Handling Lists in the Dictionary
 The dictionary can also store CMake lists as values.
 When setting a list, the semicolons (`;`) used to separate elements in a CMake list are automatically replaced with colons (`:`) during storage.
-This allows the list to be stored as a single string while preserving its structure.
+All colons(`:`) get escaped for the duration of storing them as (`\:`) This allows the list to be stored as a single string while preserving its structure.

-> [!IMPORTANT]
-> The colon might not be contained in the original data, because it would be changed on get.

 ~~~ cmake
 # Define a list